Wakefield Girls' High School

-Wakefield Girls' High School (WGHS) is an independent school in Wakefield, England, established in 1878 in Wentworth House.
+Wakefield Girls' High School (WGHS) is a private school in Wakefield, England, established in 1878 in Wentworth House.
 The initial enrolment of 59 pupils has since increased to 665.

 Community

 The school is part of the Wakefield Grammar School Foundation, comprising Wakefield Girls' High School Queen Elizabeth Grammar School and Wakefield Grammar Pre-Preparatory School.

 Education

 In 2021, 29% of students earnt A* grades at A Level.
 63% of students achieved straight A* and A grades awarded in three or more subjects and 85% of students achieved grades A* to B.

 Also in 2021, over 75% of all GCSE entries were awarded 9 – 7 grades with one-third being awarded grade 9.